toddler listening toddler meltdowns toddler tantrums

 5. Second chance: “Show mommy/ Poppy how you sit on your bottom.”

 6. Congratulate: “There you go!
-You know!
-You’re so smart!”
-(Positive reinforcement has greater effect than punishment)
+You’re doing it!
+You can stay on the couch” (Positive reinforcement has greater effect than punishment)

 *Bonus: give explanation – “now you’re safe.
 I say no jumping/sit on your bottom so you don’t get hurt.
 Owee.”